dimtass/meta-nanopi-neo4/README.md

 layer and adds the [armbian](https://github.com/armbian/build) BSP for the NanoPi-neo4.
 The layer also supports libmali for 3D acceleration.

+There's a blog post [here](https://www.stupid-projects.com/nanopi-neo4-yocto-meta-layer/) with some more info about this layer.

 ## Distros
 The available supported distros are
 * `rk-none`: For no graphics support (only console images)